aceeric/desktop-kubernetes/resources/design.md

 │     ├─ scripts/control-plane/kube-controller-manager/install-kube-controller-manager
 │     └─ scripts/control-plane/kube-scheduler/install-kube-scheduler
 |
-└─ scripts/helpers/install-addons (8)
+└─ scripts/addons/install-addons (8)
-   ├─ scripts/networking/kube-proxy/install-kube-proxy
-   ├─ scripts/networking/calico/install-calico-networking
-   ├─ scripts/dns/coredns/install-coredns
-   ├─ scripts/monitoring/kube-prometheus/install-kube-prometheus
-   │  └─ scripts/monitoring/kube-prometheus/tweak-monitoring
-   ├─ scripts/storage/openebs/install-openebs
-   └─ scripts/monitoring/kubernetes-dashboard/install-kubernetes-dashboard
 ```

 ## Narrative

-1. The `artifacts` file is sourced, which defines all the upstream URLs and local filesystem locations for the objects needed to provision the cluster.
+1. The `artifacts` file is sourced, which defines all the upstream URLs and local filesystem locations for the core objects needed to provision the cluster.
-2. All the binaries, ISOs, manifests, and tarballs needed to provision the cluster are downloaded into the `binaries` directory based on configuration options.
+2. All the binaries, ISOs, manifests, and tarballs needed to provision the core cluster are downloaded into the `binaries` directory based on configuration options.
 E.g. if config specifies `linux: rocky` then `Rocky-X.X-x86_64-dvd.iso` (X.X based on whatever is hard-coded in the `artifacts` file.)
 3. All the VMs are created:
     - If config specifies `create-template: true` then ssh keys are generated, and a template VM is created using Kickstart and a CentOS / Alma / Rocky ISO depending on the `linux` selection.
 The ssh public key is copied into the VM in the `authorized-keys` file, and Virtual Box Guest Additions is installed because it enables getting the IP address of a VirtualBox VM.
     - The template VM (the one created in the prior step, or one that was already there identified by the `template-vmname` config) is cloned to create the VM(s) that comprise the Kubernetes cluster, so each VM has an identical configuration.